buchanan-edwards/angular-jsend/README.md

 ### The Provider API

-The `jsendProvider` can be configured in your module using three methods.
+The `jsendProvider` can be configured in your module using two methods.
 These set global values that apply to all `jsend` calls made within that module.

 #### Setting the Base URI